A method for generating realistic correlation matrices: Appendix

 This immediately yields \eqref{eq-EVBig}.
 On the other hand, it is possible to show that the smallest eigenvalue of $\Sigma_k$ satisfies

-To be brief, one regards the original $g_k \times g_k$ Toeplitz matrix $\Sigma_k$ as the upper-left principal submatrix of a $(2g_k-1) \times (2g_k-1)$ symmetric circulant matrix, the eigenvalues of which can be exactly computed using well-known techniques \cite[p.~32]{MR2179973}.
-A series of elementary but tedious algebraic manipulations and a standard eigenvalue interlacing result \cite[Thm.~9.19]{MR2179973} yields the desired inequality \eqref{eq-Bottcher}, from which \eqref{eq-EVSmall} follows.
-We thank A.~B\"ottcher, the author of \citet{MR2179973,LTTM}, for suggesting this approach to us.
+To be brief, one regards the original $g_k \times g_k$ Toeplitz matrix $\Sigma_k$ as the upper-left principal submatrix of a $(2g_k-1) \times(2g_k-1)$ symmetric circulant matrix, the eigenvalues of which can be exactly computed using well-known techniques [\citet {MR2179973}, page 32].
+A series of elementary but tedious algebraic manipulations and a standard eigenvalue interlacing result [\citet{MR2179973}, Theorem 9.19] yield the desired inequality \eqref{eq-Bottcher}, from which~\eqref {eq-EVSmall} follows.
+We thank A.~B\"ottcher, the author of \citet{MR2179973}, \citet{LTTM}, for suggesting this approach to us. \end{appendix}